 The films shown were Stan Laurel and Oliver Hardy in “Jailbirds” and Gene Gerrard and Jessie Matthews in “Out of the Blue”.

 Early programmes were a mix of cinema and live performance, or ‘prologues’ as they were known.
 The Plaza Super Cinema was equipped with a Compton 3Manual/11Rank theatre organ which has an illuminated surround on the console.
+The opening organist was Cyril Chadwick.
 It is still played today.
-There was a cafe/restaurant located on the circle lounge level.
+There is a cafe/restaurant located on the circle lounge level.

 In early-2009, it was closed for a full renovation and refurbishment, both externally and internally.
 Costing 3.2 million Pounds, false ceilings inserted in the 1960’s have been removed, and original plasterwork revealed again.
 The cafe/restaurant has been restored.